isamu-isozaki/teamai_test/product/index.html.md

 - We should trust our users to use GitLab responsibly, giving them freedom, instead of imposing enforced workflows that we think made sense at the time of design and implementation.

-[A comment on Hacker News](https://news.ycombinator.com/item?id=16056678) perfectly details what can go wrong when enforcing workflows:
+[A comment on Hacker News](https://news.ycombinator.com/item?id=16056678/index.html.md) perfectly details what can go wrong when enforcing workflows:

 "The down side for the true end-users, those who actually use the software day-to-day, is that most business processes are awful.
 If your experience is the hellish existence that I see strolled about on threads where JIRA comes up ...:

-1. Your admin(s) set it up once and hasn't bothered to iterate on those workflows.
+1. Your admin(s/index.html.md) set it up once and hasn't bothered to iterate on those workflows.
 1. The business mapped their autonomy stripping processes onto JIRA intentionally.
 I'd guess that most of your work experience is similar.
 Process stifled nonsense."